paulvancoller/A3S/doc/integration-guide.md

 ## Protecting Resources in C#

-A library, containing all the required security annotations, [JWT](./glossary.md#jwt) manipulation, and [permission](./glossary.md#permission) enforcement code is currently being developed.
-This will be made available as a NuGet package in the near future.
+A library called a3s-security-policy-enforcement-lib, containing all the required security annotations, [JWT](./glossary.md#jwt) manipulation, and [permission](./glossary.md#permission) enforcement code is currently available as a NuGet package.

-The classes in this library will enable any function within a Dotnet C# application to be annotated with an annotation as follows:
+This library enables any function within a Dotnet C# application to be annotated as follows:

 ```csharp
 [Authorize(Policy = "permission:a3s.applicationFunctions.read")]